Metro-Atlanta & Alpharetta Lawyers for Collaborative Divorce – Covering Nearby Counties

 One big advantage to a collaborative divorce is that there is no judge or jury deciding the outcome.
 This puts the process squarely in the realm of the parties themselves.
 When there are children involved, it usually leads to a less stressful, more peaceful resolution.

 Many couples who divorce want to “make peace” for the sake of their children.
-They try to put aside feelings of hurt, betrayal or animosity to work together to ensure that their children come through their divorce with minimal emotional damage.
+They try to put aside feelings of hurt, betrayal, or animosity to work together to ensure that their children come through their divorce with minimal emotional damage.
 The collaborative process has been shown to be more conducive to that end.

 Counselors, psychologists and financial experts are often consulted in a collaborative divorce.

-Call (470) 291-5342 and Hecht Famliy Law can assist you in your family law matter, whether it be through arguing your case in court to the judge or jury or in a more non-adverse nature through collaborative divorce or mediation.
+Contact our firm by calling (470) 291-5342 and Hecht Famliy Law can assist you in your family law matter, whether it be through arguing your case in court to the judge or jury or in a more non-adverse nature through collaborative divorce or mediation.